Questions? Call or text anytime πŸ“ž 818-446-9627

 The Case for Couples Counseling

-In counseling, you can learn practical tools for communication, conflict resolution, and reconnecting emotionally and intimately.
-A therapist can help you create a fair and realistic plan for dividing household and parenting responsibilities and support you both as you grow into your new roles as parents.
+A therapist who specializes in the perinatal period can act as a translator, helping you both hear what the other is truly trying to say.
+In counseling, you can learn practical tools for communication, conflict resolution, and reconnecting.
+A therapist can help you create a fair plan for dividing household and parenting responsibilities and support you both as you grow into your new roles as parents.

 How to suggest it: "I love you, and I want to find our way back to each other.
 I think we need some help learning how to talk and listen again.
 Would you be open to trying couples counseling with someone who specializes in helping new parents?
 I see it as a way to invest in our family's future."